 Our chocolate shop - a tiny craft confection business in Northern Michigan - is in good financial shape now but we’ve had a couple of hard-learned lessons (and I’m sure we’re not the only ones).
 Here’s a few of those humbling endeavors:

 We’ve experienced failure with a couple of small expansion efforts too, including a planned scale-up into wholesale with our most popular bars and bark.
 This move was particularly painful because we were picked up by Meijer, Whole Foods and several regional independent grocery stores chains.
 We made an investment of approximately $10,000 in new Michigan-sourced and -printed packaging for bars and bark.
 We even won a ‘Best New Product’ competition at a Michigan products expo featuring over 100 brands vying for shelf space in a variety of Michigan grocery stores.
 Yet we discovered that unless we invested heavily in new equipment, wholesale simply meant low margins, more work and zero net profit gain.
-Sure, we could have opted for cheaper packaging, cheaper chocolate and paid lower wages but that would mean compromising our values.
+Sure, we could have opted for cheaper packaging, cheaper chocolate and hired staff at lower wages but that would mean compromising our values.
 We’re not willing to do that.
 So last year we scaled back our wholesale business from 40+ customers to fewer than 5, which include long-time wholesale partners Oryana Food Co-op, a few local wineries and Zingerman’s.
-On the financial side, our net profit margin increased to 10% (basically from break-even) and we get to focus on providing new recipes and better experiences in our retail shop.
+On the financial side, our net profit margin increased to 10% (basically from break-even) and we get to focus on creating new recipes and providing better service in our retail shop.

 Our other unsuccessful endeavor was an attempted second location in a city two hours south, which we closed after 20 months of working very hard to make it work.
 It wasn’t a good fit for a lot of reasons.
 By law we’re not allowed to defame the entity that housed our second location and we admit that it was an extremely risky endeavor from the get-go.
 The market we elected to join was brand new with a really fantastic concept: to feature retail/maker tenants that were the best of Michigan’s handcrafted food businesses.
 The building was cutting edge with Gold LEED certification, a green roof and plenty of multi-use space with both a children’s and incubation kitchen.
 The rent was expensive and the anchor of the market, a highly regarded brewery, never came to fruition.
 The market became less of a showcase of Michigan artisan goods and more of a high-end food court.
 We - the owners- couldn’t be physically present very often because we live two hours north and we also happened to be pregnant with our first child.
 The failure of the location certainly wasn’t for lack of effort by our fantastic staff.
 Had we been owner-operators present at the shop, and had we developed a viable local delivery business, things may have been different.
 But, again, we chalk it up to an expensive learning experience and, if we choose to pursue another retail outlet in the future, we would surely be better positioned to succeed because of what we learned from this experience.